-In North Dakota, seniors can purchase Medicare supplement insurance, or Medigap, to help defray the out-of-pocket costs that accompany Original Medicare.
+In North Dakota, seniors can apply for Medicare Supplement insurance, or Medigap, to help defray the out-of-pocket costs that accompany Original Medicare (Medicare Part A and Part B).
 This can include coverage of up to 100% for expenses such as deductibles, copays and even the cost of additional days of inpatient hospital care after Part A benefits have been exhausted.
-Currently, nearly 54,000 North Dakotans make use of this supplemental insurance, making up about 48% of North Dakota’s Original Medicare participants.

 If you're struggling with the high cost of medical expenses despite Medicare coverage, a Medigap plan may help, but selecting a policy can be confusing.
 Let’s take a look at the types of coverage available and the basics of enrollment so you can choose a plan that’s right for you.

 You can find Medicare Supplement plans where you live by comparing plans from several different insurance companies online.

 What Are the Best North Dakota Medicare Supplement Plans?

 Medigap policies are sold through private insurers, but these companies must adhere to the federal guidelines that govern this supplemental coverage, which includes 10 distinct plan types.
 The plans are identified by single letters ranging from A to N, and terms vary depending on the letter designation.